grease-xmr/grease-scratchpad/docs/circuits.typ

   [$nu_"DLEQ"$], [Private], [Random 251 bit value (`blinding_DLEQ`)],
 )

-The ZKP operations produce output values, the publicly visible values must be shared with the peer in addition to the generated proofs while the privately visible values must be stored for later usage.
+The ZKP operations produce output values, the publicly visible values must be shared with the peer in addition to the generated proofs while the privately visible values must be stored for later usage:

 ===== Outputs:
 #table(